thinkful-ei19/Final-CS-ctrl-alt-elite-client/README.md

 # Schedulr

 [Schedulr](https://schedulr.netlify.com/) provides a fast and easy way for business owners to schedule and keep track of all of their appointments with their clients.
-NEED MORE HERE
+Utilizes an automated emailing system to send out confirmations and reminders.

 ## Screenshots

 Landing Page